 Gather your ingredients.
 For the blueberry filling, you will need blueberries, sugar, lemon juice, cornstarch and water.
 For the ice cream, you will need cream cheese, sugar, eggs, half and half, milk, a lemon, and vanilla.
 You will also need your favorite gluten free graham crackers.

 For the blueberry filling, combine 1 teaspoon cornstarch with 1 tablespoon lemon juice and 1 tablespoon water.
 In a small saucepan, add 1 1/2 cups blueberries, 1/4 cup sugar, and the cornstarch mixture.
 Bring to a boil, then turn to low and simmer for 7-9 minutes, or until blueberries begin to pop.
 Remove from heat and allow to cool completely.
 Refrigerate until ready to make the ice cream.
-Prepare your graham crackers by placing in a zipper bag and crushing with a mallot, leaving some bigger chunks.
-We love Pamela's Honey Grahams.
-You can find them here:
+Prepare your graham crackers by placing in a zipper bag and crushing with a mallet, leaving some bigger chunks.

 For the ice cream, in a mixing bowl, beat together 8 ounces softened cream cheese, 1 1/2 cups sugar, 4 egg yolks, 2 teaspoons lemon zest, 2 teaspoons fresh lemon juice, and 1 teaspoon vanilla.
 In a saucepan, heat 2 1/2 cups half and half and 1 cup milk to almost boiling.
 Remove from heat.